cikay/language-detection/README.md

 python
 ```

-Paste the following code to shell and it will run.
-It will print out the test prediction rate like `Epoch 0: 6789 / 12000` for each epoch
-and lastly for given Kurdish Kurmaji sentence it will print out `Kurdish Kurmanji`
+Run the following code to train the model and test a sample sentence.
+It will print out the test prediction rate like `Epoch 0: 6789 / 12000` for each epoch and lastly for given Kurdish Kurmaji sentence it will print out `Kurdish Kurmanji`.
+Note that it will takes couples of time to complete

 ```py
 from data_loader import load_data